Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Related Work

 \section{Related Work}

-\paragraph{Multi-Hop Reasoning and Retrieval-Augmented Challenges.} Benchmarks for Multi-hop Question Answering (MHQA) evolved from entity-centric tasks like HotpotQA~\citep{yang2018hotpotqa} and MuSiQue~\citep{trivedi2022musique} to complex challenges requiring event bridging~\citep{li2024meqa,glockner2025neoqa}.
+\paragraph{Multi-Hop Reasoning and Retrieval-Augmented Challenges.} Benchmarks for multi-hop question answering evolved from entity-centric tasks like HotpotQA~\citep{yang2018hotpotqa} and MuSiQue~\citep{trivedi2022musique} to complex challenges requiring event bridging~\citep{li2024meqa,glockner2025neoqa}.
 Despite this evolution, LLMs frequently exhibited ``disconnected reasoning'', arriving at answers via shortcuts rather than valid logical chains~\citep{min2019compositional, li2024deceptivesemanticshortcut, schnitzler2024morehopqa}.
 Recent taxonomies categorized the failures of LLMs on MHQA into two distinct dimensions: evidence selection failures and synthesis failures~\citep{xu2025llmaslogicalreasoner}. \citet{yang2024latentmultihopreasoning} and \citet{song2025demystifyingdeepsearch} validated this split, observing that models often recalled entities successfully yet failed to utilize them for subsequent reasoning.
 While recent works addressed synthesis via specialized training~\citep{wang2025rare}, long-context robustness remains under-explored.

-RAG aims to bridge the knowledge gaps, though retrieved context often requires extensive denoising to handle conflicting evidence \citep{liu2024howmuchraghelpreasoning, wang2025ragconflictingevidence}. \citet{cuconasu2024powerofnoise} revealed the ``noise paradox'', where distractors paradoxically improved model performance.
+RAG aims to bridge the knowledge gaps, though retrieved context often requires extensive denoising to handle conflicting evidence~\citep{liu2024howmuchraghelpreasoning, wang2025ragconflictingevidence}. \citet{cuconasu2024powerofnoise} revealed the ``noise paradox'', where distractors paradoxically improved model performance.
 LLM-based interventions, such as generating sequential reasoning notes~\citep{yu2024chainofnote} or re-structuring raw information~\citep{li2025structrag}, have shown promise in improving robustness of LLMs.
-In this work, we extend these findings by using MFAI not merely to mitigate noise, but to mechanically isolate the interaction between evidence topology and these distinct failure modes (Recognition vs. Synthesis).
+We extend this line of work by using MFAI to mechanically isolate how evidence topology interacts with recognition and synthesis failures.